 If your vehicle expenses were very high this year, don’t automatically take the standard mileage deduction.

-How to avoid this mistake: Use apps like Stride Tax to easily and automatically track & categorize your mileage.
-The old school way — a mileage logbook — works well too, but is more work.
-I am affiliated with Stride Tax, and I may receive a commission from them for referring you.
+How to avoid this mistake: Use apps like Gridwise to easily and automatically track & categorize your mileage.
+The old school way — a mileage logbook — works well too, but it is a lot more work.

 Mistake: Not deducting enough miles, or deducting too many

-How to avoid this mistake: Carefully log your miles using a tool like Stride Tax to log and categorize mileage so you can correctly deduct business mileage.
+How to avoid this mistake: Carefully track your miles to log and categorize mileage so you can correctly deduct business mileage.
 You want to strike the right balance between not enough (Uber and Lyft’s #’s), and too many.

 Mistake: Failing to file your taxes